The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Existence of minimizers

 which proves that $(\gamma_{\kappa_0}, \alpha_{\kappa_0}, \rho_{0,\kappa_0})$ is the minimizer of the unrestricted problem. \end{proof} \begin{remark} Due to Remark \ref{rem:T>0proof}, Proposition \ref{T=0ex} concludes the proof of Theorem \ref{main_existence}. \end{remark}

 Note that in all the proofs in this subsection ($T=0$ case) the only assumption on parameter $U$ we used is $U>0$.
 In particular for any $U > 0$ minimizer exists and minimizing $\rho_0$ is positive.
-This means that the structure of the minimizer does not depend on $U$ and hence we obtain a following \begin{cor} Quantum phase transition (i.e. transition with respect to the parameter $U$) does not occur for temperature $T=0$. \end{cor}
+This means that the structure of the minimizer does not depend on $U$ and hence we obtain a following \begin{cor} A quantum phase transition (i.e. transition with respect to the parameter $U$ for temperature $T=0$) does not occur. \end{cor}